stefanix/LasaurApp/README.md

 Notes on Creating Standalone Apps
 ----------------------------------

 With [PyInstaller](http://www.pyinstaller.org) it's possible to convert a python app to a standalone, single file executable.
-This allows us to make the setup process much easier and remove all the the prerequisites on the target machine (including python and pyserial).
+This allows us to make the setup process much easier and remove all the the prerequisites on the target machine (including python).

 From a shell/Terminal do the following: